Your chance to speak directly to PCC Martyn Underhill one-to-one about policing or wider community safety issues.

-PCC Surgeries enable the elected PCC to meet Dorset residents face-to-face and in confidence to listen to their concerns and try to help resolve any problems or issues they might have regarding policing, crime or community safety issues.
-The PCC surgeries do not replace the existing statutory process for making complaints about Dorset Police and members of the public may be referred to these processes as part of their consultation where appropriate.
+PCC Surgeries enable the elected PCC to meet Dorset residents in confidence to listen to concerns they might have regarding policing, crime or community safety issues.
+The PCC surgeries do not replace the existing statutory process for making complaints about Dorset Police and members of the public may be referred to these processes should they apply.

 PCC Surgeries can also help to identify themes or trends in public opinion, which in turn can influence policing objectives or service delivery, commissioning and communications strategies, and gather opinion to inform future priorities and decisions.

 PCC Surgeries are held on a monthly basis at a variety of accessible venues.
 Online surgeries will also be offered where circumstances allow.
 The PCC attends the Surgery with a Caseworker who helps to facilitate the meeting, takes notes and records any actions identified as a result.

 Surgeries are by appointment only, to ensure that the issues being raised relate to policing, crime or community safety; to enable any background research to be carried out; and to ensure that the PCC is fully briefed on the issue prior to the meeting.

 Those eligable for a PCC Surgery, must: